begelb/MLCD/README.md

 ## Running the code locally in a Jupyter notebook
 The main functionality of the code is available in ```learn_decomposition.ipynb```.
 In this Jupyter noteboook, it is possible to:
 - Train a cubical neural network using the data from the paper
-- Produce a plot of the learned function and cubical decomposition of phase space,
+- Produce a plot of the learned function and cubical decomposition of phase space
-- Produce a plot of the labeled cubes, and
+- Produce a plot of the labeled cubes
 - Compute homology of labeled regions that are approximations of attracting neighborhoods.

 ## How to create your own data
-Data for each system is already produced and contained in the ```data``` directory.
+Data for each system is already produced and contained in [the data Github](https://github.com/begelb/MLCD-data).
+Paths to the data should be specified in the configuration files.
+(More on this below.)
 To produce new data, one can run ```data_production/make_data.py```.
-Choose the system number and the number of initial points, and a persistence diagram will be produced.
+Choose the system and the number of initial points, and a persistence diagram will be produced.
 From this, it is necessary to choose an appropriate threshold, and then the data will be saved as ```data.csv```, which one can split into a training and testing set.

 ## System configurations
 Variables that are system specific or which we expect to be changed infrequently--such as learning rate and optimizer choice for the neural network--are specified in the ``` .txt ``` files located in the folder ```config``` and named by the corresponding system.
-With the exception of the Jupyter notebook, ```learn_decomposition.ipynb```, all computations use local copies of the training and testing datasets with paths specified in the configuration file.
-By default, the paths are specified with the provided data.
+With the exception of the Colab notebook, all computations use local copies of the training and testing datasets with paths specified in the configuration file.

 The variable data_bounds specifies the domain of the data.
 The final decomposition of phase space is intersected with this domain.
 The set $[0, 1] \times [0, 1]$ should be written as $[[0, 1], [0, 1]]$.